karoel2/Chess_pieces_classification/README.md

 # Chessboard-localization

+Bachelor project focused on teaching and analyzing chess.
+One of its functionality is to recreate a chess state from a screenshot.
+It is done in three steps.
+Firstly data is processed, converted to greyscale and highlighted edges with the use of filters.
+Nextly the screenshot is passed to CNN to localize the chessboard.
+Then each cell of the original chessboard is forwarded to another CNN for multilabel object classification.

-Generating images of chessboard in random state on random website page for training CNN.
-Using WebScreenshots kaggle dataset: https://www.kaggle.com/ds/202248.
+Generating images of a chessboard in a random state on a random website page for training CNN.
+Require downloading WebScreenshots Kaggle dataset: https://www.kaggle.com/ds/202248.
 Samples with standarized labels (class | center of object X | center of object Y | size | size)

 0  0.233  0.638  0.45  0.72| 0  0.456  0.38  0.288  0.462